AACR June L. Biedler Prize for Cancer Journalism 2018 Recipients

 Cancer's Sweet Cloak

-Ms. Landhuis is being recognized in the magazine category for her outstanding article, "Cancer's Sweet Cloak," which appeared in Science News.
+Ms. Landhuis was recognized in the magazine category for her outstanding article, "Cancer's Sweet Cloak," which appeared in Science News.
 With vivid imagery and relatable summaries of basic science, Ms. Landuis takes readers into the nascent world of sugar-based cancer immunotherapy, providing a powerful and balanced example of science writing.

 Esther Landhuis (www.estherlandhuis.com) traded pipettes for pen and keyboard in 2003--defending her immunology PhD thesis at Harvard University just days before driving across the country to begin the science communication program at UC Santa Cruz.
 She then did a yearlong internship covering science and health at the San Jose Mercury News and spent nearly six years as a staff reporter for Alzforum, a web community for researchers studying Alzheimer's and other neurodegenerative disorders.
 Currently, Esther works in the San Francisco Bay Area as a freelance science journalist raising two tweens with her engineer husband.
 She enjoys writing stories about hope and change told through people.
 Her work has appeared in Scientific American, NPR, Nature, Science News, Quanta, and elsewhere.